Another day another market to visit in Athens

 Evripidou Street Market

 A street in the heart of the city, with some really old and historical shops like Mpachar and Chatzigeorgiou.
 The main merchandise is everything that gets dried!
 Greek herbs like tea, chamomile, linden tea, mint and dry fruits such as mango, pineapple, raspberries, blueberries, dates, plums and raisins.
-Try something that comes from mount Olympos or Taigetos!
+Try something that comes from Mt Olympus or Taigetos!

 Another specialty to try is dairy products.
 In order to taste the traditional feta and kasseri cheese from Greek producers, pass by the grocery stores.
 Finally, if you want to experiment a little bit, try the salted fish like hake and herring.